 - Still be entitled to normal interest rates and the normal suite of home loan products

-- Avoid Lender’s Mortgage Insurance (LMI) because your parents will put up a limited guarantee amount enough to bring your ‘loan to value ratio’ (LVR) down to 80%
+- Reduce or avoid Lender’s Mortgage Insurance (LMI) because your parents will put up additional security via a limited guarantee amount secured against their property, enough to bring your ‘loan to value ratio’ (LVR) down to at least 80%

 - Your parents won’t need to hand over cash to you, nor will they need to make repayments on their limited guarantee amount while they’re acting as guarantor

-- Any time after settlement, your parents can discharge their responsibility as a guarantor, however, if in your own right your LVR is above 80% then you will have to pay the required mortgage insurance premium at the date of discharge
+- Any time after settlement, the guarantor can ask to be released from the guarantee (provided the borrower is not in default), however, if in your own right your LVR is above 80% then you will have to pay the required mortgage insurance premium at the date of discharge

-- The earliest your parents can discharge their responsibility is when you can achieve a 95% LVR in your own right (i.e. your loan balance divided by the valuation of your property).
+- The earliest your parents can discharge their responsibility is when you can achieve a ‘95% LVR inclusive of LMI’ in your own right (i.e. your loan balance divided by the valuation of your property).

 Example of a guarantor providing security support only:

-Mr A is seeking to borrow $392,000 to purchase a property valued at $400,000 (as he only has enough deposit to be able to cover the stamp duty and other expenses associated with buying a property and $8,000 of initial equity).
-The LVR for this example is 98%, which is outside of acceptable security limits for any bank.
+Mr A is seeking to borrow $500,000 to purchase a property also valued at $500,000 (as he only has enough deposit to be able to cover the Government’s stamp duty, bank application fee and Conveyancing costs).
+The LVR for this example is 100%, which is outside of acceptable ‘loan to value ratio’ caps for any Bank.
 In order to help Mr A obtain his loan, Mr A’s parents have agreed to allow the Bank to take a mortgage over their property in order to provide a limited guarantee.
-The amount for loan 1 will be the ‘purchase price * 80%’ and the amount for loan 2 will be the ‘remaining loan sought amount’ which will also be the limited guarantee amount.

 Things you need to know upfront about a guarantor loan